NatanelGabay99/cardsServer-backend/README.md

 - **dotenv**: Module to load environment variables from a `.env` file.
 - **Nodemon**: Utility that monitors for any changes in your source and automatically restarts your server.

+## Libraries Used
+bcryptjs- a widely used library for securely hashing passwords. chalk- a declarative drawing library. config- a popular module used for managing application configuration settings. cors- used to enable or configure cross-origin requests in a web application. cross-env- a small but useful tool that helps you set environment variables in a cross-platform way. dotenv- a popular Node.js module used to load environment variables from a .env file into process.env in your Node.js application. express- a popular, lightweight, and flexible web application framework for Node.js. joi-  a powerful and widely used data validation library for JavaScript. jsonwebtoken- a widely-used Node.js library that allows you to create, sign, verify, and decode JSON Web Tokens (JWTs). lodash- a popular JavaScript utility library that provides a wide range of functions for working with arrays, objects, strings, and other data types in a more efficient and cleaner way. mongoose- a popular Object Data Modeling (ODM) library for MongoDB and Node.js. morgan- a popular HTTP request logging middleware for Node.js applications.

 ## Installation Instructions

 1. **Clone the repository:**